glennon/glennon.github.io/_posts/2020-10-15-founders-guide.md

 <ul><br /></ul>

 <b>Who I invest in</b><br />
 Anyone.
 If you are the type of person or people that Silicon Valley underestimates, I especially want to hear about what you are building.
-My last six investments average 2.3 people per company, and five of six have a woman founder.
-The founders are all working full-time, exclusively on their startup.
+My last seven investments average 2.1 founders per company, and six of seven have a woman founder.
+They are all working full-time, exclusively on their startup.

 <ul><br /></ul>